ojitoss/Autag/README.md

 ___

 ## normal-rename:
-If you chose **translate & file** then on the console I will say the next:
+If you chose **rename & normal** then on the console I will say the next:
 ```
 Write file to rename
 ```